smazouz42/CSES-Sorting-and-Searching-Problem-/README.md

   2 : Iterate through the array, inserting each element into the set.
   3 : Finally, print the size of the set, which corresponds to the count of distinct numbers in the array.

-  - The complexity of my logic: I iterate through my array and insert elements from the array into my
+  - The complexity of my logic: I iterate through my array that's O(n), and insert elements from the array into my
   set.
 The insertion in the set takes O(log(n)), so the complexity of my program is O(n + log(n))."